-- A level 1 HLTA, whilst working under the general direction of the teacher, will work unsupervised and without the close presence of the teacher and will implement lesson plans, deal with pupil behaviour and make judgments about pupil progress/pupil needs without reference to the teacher. - A level 1 HLTA, due to training and expertise, will normally carry a specific specialist responsibility (eg. Speech therapy) and support and develop other staff in the school when help is needed in this area.
+- A level 2 HLTA, whilst working under the general direction of the teacher, will work unsupervised and without the close presence of the teacher and will implement lesson plans, deal with pupil behaviour and make judgments about pupil progress/pupil needs without reference to the teacher. - A level 2 HLTA, due to training and expertise, will carry a specific specialist responsibility (eg. Bi-lingual, sign language, etc) and support and develop other staff in the school when help is needed in this area. - A level 2 HLTA will decide on what development opportunities are appropriate for managed staff.